ManjunathMGowda92/customer-data/README.md

 # customer-data

-Customer Data Repository which holds the customer data.
+CUSTOMER DATA Repository which holds the customer data.